 How to Plan a Kitchen Island

-3 Tips for a Perfect Kitchen Island Design
+3 Main considerations for a Perfect Kitchen Island Design

 1. Size and Scale of a Kitchen Island

-The shape of the Island will largely be decided by the rest of the kitchen.
+The scale and shape of the Island will largely be decided by the rest of the kitchen.
 If your kitchen is a large square shape chances are the Island design will be a large square within that.
-Or you might want to ‘break’ the shape of the room.
-Go long in a square shape or use a curved shaped Island to contrast with the square of the room.

 2. Choosing the Shape of a Kitchen Island